Albany Hill: Albany Hill Fire

 Fire is a serious concern on this wooded hill surrounded by city.
 Plans adopted in 1991 and 2012 call for thinning eucalyptus and controlling brush to create a savannah-like habitat that would limit fires.
 On November 15, 2008, strong dry northeast winds whipped up a fire in a forested area on the west side of the hill above a large apartment complex (555 Pierce Street).
-Recent heavy rains and a prompt response by the Albany and Berkeley fire departments limited the blaze to 2 acre, with no structures burned.
+Luckily, heavy rains and a prompt response by the Albany and Berkeley fire departments limited the blaze to 2 acre, with no structures burned.

-However, the fire danger may be less than what it seems.
-In the 1980s, a large fire started from Pierce street, and swept uphill, going north-west.
-No large tree burned, although many were scorched.
-The fire burned fiercely the Poison Oak, next to the ground (this was witnessed by local residents such as Constance Ramos and Patrice Ayme).

-The city has increased brush control, road maintenance, and clearing.
-Clearing is limited by wanting to maintain habitat for birds, including hawks and owls, and monarch butterflies that use the eucalyptus trees as a migration stopover or winter habitat.
+More recently, on June 26, 2022, a vegetation fire broke out on the west side on Albany Hill, burning near Cleveland and Washington avenues.
+The City of Albany asked residents of Gateview, Hillside, and Taft St. to evacuate.
+An initial evacuation center was set at Golden Gate Fields but luckily, the fire was quickly contained and nobody was injured.
+As a result of many fires in years’ past, the city has increased brush control, road maintenance, and clearing.
+Clearing is limited by wanting to maintain habitat for birds, including several species of hawks, owls and woodpeckers, and monarch butterflies that use the eucalyptus trees as a migration stopover or winter habitat.